Chocolate ice cream: the ultimate trick for more taste

 Worth knowing and tips

-- Chocolate ice cream is one of the three most popular types of ice cream in Germany.
+- Chocolate ice cream is one of the three most popular types of ice cream among Germans and is an ice cream classic.

-- In the case of cocoa there are weakly and strongly deoiled powders.
-Strongly deoiled cocoa powder has less fats than weakly deoiled powder.
-The latter is considered to be of higher quality and more intensive.
+- For cocoa there are weakly and strongly deoiled powder.
+Heavily de-oiled cocoa powder has fewer fats than weakly de-oiled.
+The latter is considered to be of higher quality and more intense.
+If you want to know more about it, I recommend you my post "Which cocoa is the best?".

-- After opening, cocoa should be stored in a cool, dry and as airtight as possible.
-Otherwise it loses its intensity and absorbs odours from other foods.
+- Cocoa should be used after cool, dry and as airtight as possible be stored.
+Otherwise it loses intensity and absorbs odors from other foods.